 Information on local pests animals and how to contact the pest advisory team can be found here:

 DoC has a range of programmes and information available on pests and threats to NZ’s biodiversity, including support of the Government’s “Predator Free 2050” target, an ambitious goal to rid New Zealand of damaging introduced predators.
 Visit their website for advice and more information on funding.

 For info on biodiversity ecosystem restoration prioritisation, please see:

 We’re working with the community on a planning framework that will allow people to undertake reasonable use, maintenance and improvements to land containing SNAs while also protecting biodiversity values and encouraging native planting.

-Our Draft District Plan, due out in November 2020, will contain a chapter on Ecosystems and Indigenous Biodiversity.
+Our Draft District Plan, due out end of May 2021, will contain a chapter on Ecosystems and Indigenous Biodiversity.
 We’ll be taking your feedback from this consultation into account when formulating it.